-The LearnDash Redis Object Cache add-on uses Redis to cache your LearnDash site’s content.
-Using this add-on, you will significantly lower the number of database requests and queries running simultaneously on a page.
-It serves requested data from object cache, resulting in faster data fetching and page loading times.
-This add-on is tailored for LearnDash and WooCommerce plugins as it optimizes server’s performance on high traffic.
+The LearnDash Redis Object Cache add-on uses Redis, Memcached, and APCu Object Cache to cache your LearnDash site’s content.
+By using this addon, the number of database requests and queries running simultaneously on a page is reduced.
+This results in faster data fetching and page loading times.
+Our LearnDash Redis Object cache is tailored for the LearnDash and WooCommerce plugin in order to optimize your server’s performance on high traffic.

-- To make use of this plugin, first enable the Redis Object Cache extension, available for free, from your hosting provider.
+- To make use of this plugin, first enable the Redis Object Cache or Memcached extension, available for free, from your hosting provider.

 - This add-on will not cache the website’s static content e.g. images, CSS, js, fonts etc.